NABH

 An endoscopy before gastrointestinal surgeries helps surgeons find any obstruction or unwanted growth in the digestive tract.
 If any such abnormality is found, it requires additional treatment.

-The endoscopy also helps find disorders in the lining of the tract, such as ulcers.
+The endoscopy also helps find disorders in the lining of the tract, such as the harmful peptic ulcers.
 Pain meds like NSAIDs are usually prescribed after surgery, which can aggravate such conditions.
 Modifying doses and using antacids becomes necessary for such patients.

 Barium Swallow and Enema